Magellanic penguin: Breeding

 The male and female penguins take turns hatching, as they forage far away from their nests.
 The males return from the sea on the day the second egg is laid to take their turn incubating The second eggs are generally larger and with higher temperature than the first egg.
 The first one is more likely to survive, but under some conditions both chicks may be raised successfully.
 Male and female Magellanic penguins overlap in the at-sea areas they use whilst foraging, and show only small difference in foraging behaviours during early chick-rearing.

 Magellanic penguins mate with the same partner year after year.
 The male reclaims his burrow from the previous year and waits to reconnect with his female partner.
 The females are able to recognize their mates through their call alone.

 Once the breeding season is complete, Magellanic penguins migrate north for the winter, where they feed in waters offshore from Peru and Brazil.

 Conservation status

 The species is classified as Least Concern and decreasing.

 Threats

 Magellanic penguin populations face various pressures, including exposure to reported and unreported oil spills, changes in prey availability and climate change.
 Natural predation occurs by sea lions, giant petrels, and leopard seals which prey on the chicks.
 The warrah preyed on the penguin prior to its extinction.
+Its major predator, however, is the puma, which can also take adults; penguins constitute the majority of prey items in puma diet in Patagonia's Bosques Petrificados de Jaramillo National Park and Monte León National Park.

 Human interactions can also cause stress to penguin chicks.
 Newly hatched chicks that are visited by tourists show a stress response, with elevated levels of corticosterone in their blood.
 The elevated corticosterone is detrimental to the development of muscle strength, growth, and immune function.